Free Website Content - Blog and RSS Feed Etiquette

 blog post?

-to be quoted, but it is generally good practice to only
+of posts to be quoted, but it is generally good practice

-quote what is necessary to retain the context of the post.
+to only quote what is necessary to retain the context

-When posting an excerpt from someone else, it is imperative
+of the post.
+When posting an excerpt from someone else,

-that the context of the post remain intact.
+it is imperative that the context of the post remain

-to remove the offending post and replace it with text that
+be to remove the offending post and replace it with

-explains why the post was removed.
-Even if you feel the
+text that explains why the post was removed.
+Even if

-post was simply fair use, and not a copyright violation,
+you feel the post was simply fair use, and not a copyright

-net courtesy dictates that you respect the wishes of the
+violation, net courtesy dictates that you respect the

 Why should you credit your sources?